TomZhong-au/numbergame/teamrules.md

 # Procedure to remove

 1. A vote will be casted before removing any member (the member itself does not vote), if even, team captain could have an extra vote;

+# Hendrix read and agree with all these rules.